expansel/errai-spring-server/README.md

 # errai-spring-server
 This library is aimed at making Errai and Spring play together on the server side without a CDI environment.
-Currently it has mainly been tested in a Spring boot environment and has not seen production use.
+It has been tested as a normal spring war app and as a spring boot [Status: out of date] app (see samples at the end of this document).

 ## Core features: